 There is limited car parking space available at the rear of the surgery premises.

 The availability of parking at the surgery does occasionally cause difficulties, particularly for the residents of Knightley Close who live immediately adjacent to the surgery.
 Many patients park

 inconsiderately (and illegally) when visiting the surgery.
 The local constabulary shares the concerns of local residents and the partners at the surgery - they have indicated that they will not

 hesitate to issue a fixed penalty notice to individuals who infringe the law as set out in the Road Traffic Act.
-Dr Burton and Partners will not be held liable for any fines incurred by patients as a
+We will not be held liable for any fines incurred by patients as a

 result of their failure to park as required by the law.

 Byfield Medical Centre is an active participants in the clinic commissioning activities within the South Northants locality of NHS Nene Clinical Commissioning Group.

 With the support of the CCG and in keeping with all other practices therein, the practice occasionally closes for one afternoon per calendar month to allow staff time to undertake essential